My best advice for China is always take out comprehensive travel insurance.

 I recommend VisitorsCoverage when traveling to China.

-For total peace of mind, a comprehensive plan is best for China.
+A comprehensive plan is best for China.
 It’s especially recommended if you have any pre-existing conditions or if you’re elderly.

 What’s the cheapest travel insurance for China?